 Criminal activity proves more common in certain parts of Brazil such as its borderlands (except for Pantanal and Iguacu National Park) and impoverished inner-city areas.
 Avoiding public buses is also recommended by the US government.
 As with any location that you’re visiting while at home or abroad, remain aware of your surroundings and stay vigilant.
 Don’t venture out after dark and use common sense.
 For more information on safety during your Brazil family vacation, read on.

-What to Wear in Brazil with Kids
+What to Wear in Brazil

 Book a Family Holiday to Brazil